 Objective: The present study aimed to evaluate the effects of the Aquacel Ag surgical dressing on wound site infections and patient comfort in total knee arthroplasty (TKA).

-Methods: The study included a total of 274 patients who were diagnosed with primary gonarthrosis and underwent total knee arthroplasty (TKA) at our clinic during 2016 and 2017.
-Aquacel Ag® Ag Surgical Dressing was applied in 139 patients (Group 1), and conventional gauze sponge was used in 135 patients (Group 2).
-Patient outcomes including the frequency of changing the dressing, pain due to dressing change, patient satisfaction, wound site infections, and formation of blisters were compared between groups retrospectively.
+Materials and Methods: The study included a total of 274 patients diagnosed with primary gonarthrosis, who underwent TKA at our clinic during 2016 and 2017.
+The Aquacel Ag surgical dressing was applied in 139 patients (Group 1), and a conventional gauze sponge was used in 135 patients (Group 2).
+Patient outcomes including the frequency of changing the dressing, pain due to dressing change, patient satisfaction, wound site infections, and formation of blisters were compared between the groups retrospectively.

 Results: The formation of blisters (p=0.770) and superficial infections (p=0.500) were similar in both groups.
 The duration of hospital stay (p<0.001) and the number of dressing changes (p<0.001) were significantly higher in the conventional gauze dressing group.
 Patient satisfaction was significantly higher, and pain scores during dressing change were significantly lower, in the Aquacel Ag group (p<0.001 for both).
 Also, the number of patients who could take a shower during the first 3 days following surgery was significantly higher in the Aquacel Ag group (p<0.001).

 Conclusion: The results of the present study showed that the Aquacel Ag surgical dressing significantly improved patient outcomes after the TKA surgery by decreasing postoperative complications and enhancing patient satisfaction.